mortezakowkabi/jcb-persian-documentation/076-A-Quick-Demonstration-to-Load-a-List-of-Items-in-a-Site-View.md

-# Tutorial 76: A Quick Demonstration to Load a List of Items in a Site View
+# A Quick Demonstration to Load a List of Items in a Site View

 This tutorial demonstrates how to build and configure a **List View** in Joomla Component Builder (JCB) using both **Dynamic GET** and **AJAX (FooTable)** methods.
 It also covers how to integrate the list into a Site View, adjust templates, and manage configuration fields - following the exact Joomla Component Builder workflow.